Choline: The Essential Nutrient for Brain Health

 Can I get too much choline?

-Yes, excessive intake, usually from high-dose supplements rather than food, can cause side effects.
-The **Tolerable Upper Intake Level (UL)** for adults is **3,500 mg (3.5 grams) per day**.
-Symptoms of excessive intake can include:
+Yes, excessive intake (usually from high-dose isolated supplements) can cause side effects.
+The Tolerable Upper Intake Level (UL) for adults is 3,500 mg per day.
+Symptoms of excessive intake include a fishy body odor, excessive sweating, low blood pressure, and potential liver toxicity.

 What's the difference between Choline, Alpha-GPC, and CDP-Choline?